-Toward this goal, BWH is actively seeking qualified candidates for our leg transplant research study.
-Our team will be studying a small group of people to learn more about:
+The Brigham is actively seeking qualified candidates for our leg transplant research study.
+Our team will be studying a small group of people to learn more about the following:

 How to do a leg transplant in the best possible way